Chamber music Festival in the Southern Alps

-Full programme, artist and event details to be announced 1 May 2024
+Full programme, artist and event details for AWE 2025 will be announced on 1 May 2025.

 Composer in Residence